awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InstanceRoleARN`  <a name="cfn-gamelift-fleet-instancerolearn"></a>
 A unique identifier for an AWS IAM role that manages access to your AWS services\.
-With an instance role ARN set, any application that runs on an instance in this fleet can assume the role, including install scripts, server processes, and daemons \(background processes\)\.
-Create a role or look up a role's ARN from the [IAM dashboard](https://console.aws.amazon.com/iam/) in the AWS Management Console\.
+Fleets with an instance role ARN allow applications that are running on the fleet's instances to assume the role\.
 Learn more about using on\-box credentials for your game servers at [ Access external resources from a game server](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-sdk-server-resources.html)\.
+To call this operation with instance role ARN, you must have IAM PassRole permissions\.
+See [IAM policy examples for GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-iam-policy-examples.html)\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`